 Worship is not about us coming to God with our agendas, but God coming to us with His.
 God comes to us by the power of the Holy Spirit when we gather together to worship Him in the liturgy of the Word and Communion to inform and shape our hearts and minds so we may know how to live as followers of Jesus in a for the world.
 Worship is meant to be a formative experience so that we’re brought into line with what God wants us to be and do in His world.

 Accordingly, we need to completely rethink how we, as a church, typically look at mission.
 First, God does not have a mission for the Church in the world.
 I bet you didn’t expect me to say that.
 What I mean is mission is not just another task on a list of things the church needs to do for God.
 Rather, mission is fundamental to who we are as Christians and the Church.
 Why?
-Because mission is fundamental to who God is and what He’s doing in HIs world.
+Because mission is fundamental to who God is and what He’s doing in His world (I say ‘His’ world because it’s His not ours!).
 In Jesus Christ, God is calling everyone in His world to be the people they were created to be, God’s beloved children.
 Since the Church was created and sustained by God to be one with Him and thus, participate in what He is doing, mission is fundamental to who we all are and do too.

 That means everything we do as God’s people is about mission, everything!
 How we worship, how we pray, how we spend time with others, how we spend our money, how we orient our lives in general is based on being disciples of Jesus who are always learning how to reach out to the world on God’s behalf.
 How do we do this?